 Collective Acts of Worship (CAW) take place daily and are planned on a termly basis to incorporate all major Christian festivals as well as thought provoking and reflective themes and Anglican traditions.
 Worship focuses on the person of Jesus and His central position in Christian faith, as well as looking to God the Father and the Holy Spirit.
 The children start each CAW by saying a collective prayer and lighting a candle as a visual reminder of the Holy Spirit with us.
 All CAW include reflection, prayer, a hymn and reference to a relevant biblical passage.

 A range of leaders include clergy, visitors and class teachers.
 Once a week the children are specifically involved in planning and leading a CAW, providing them with the opportunity to relate the Christian faith to current local, national and global topics.
 In addition to this children choose prayers on a daily basis.

 Each half term the school focus on a different value.
 During celebration worship on a Friday, children are recognised and awarded a sticker and certificate for demonstrating one of our Christian values in school.
-Children also have the opportunity to nominate someone within school, the community or wider society who has demonstrated this value in the way they live.
+Children have the opportunity to nominate someone within school, the community or wider society who has demonstrated this value in the way they live.

 The projector in the hall enables the use of video clips and presentations to enhance children’s engagement.
 A focal point for worship is currently a candle, however this is dependent on the time of year and changes to other objects such as a cross or a picture of a dove to allow children to think about what a symbol can represent.